vinothmohanram/nlp-playground/README.md

 There is also a demo of BERTopic for use with Google colab (see the 'colab' folder).
 This example is designed to be run on Google colab, enabling access to GPU.

 ----

-## Other folders

-The 'code-dev' folder includes notebooks used by the team in researching and developing the code used for the example notebooks.
-These are retained for future reference, and are not designed to be used as examples for the techniques they relate to.

-----

 ## Setting up packages